why do we dream

 3. What happens in the brain when we dream?

-A good example of these observations is the lasting effect of waking up from an anxiety or nightmare, because we often experience the emotions aroused in the dream far beyond the actual dream experience.
-On the other hand, the reduced strategic brain power is reflected in the often lacking compliance with physical laws - for example, when we breathe easily under water or fly.
+A good example of these observations is, on the one hand, the lasting effect of waking up from a fear or nightmare, because we often experience the emotions awakened in the dream far beyond the actual dream experience.
+On the other hand, the reduced strategic brain performance is reflected in the often lack of compliance with physical laws - for example when we breathe or fly with ease under water.

 4. Why do we dream?

-For what reasons does our brain create these dream experiences in the first place?
-There are different theories about the meaning of dreaming.
-The assumption is widespread that our brain processes new information by comparing it with old information, mixing it and storing it.
-It is also assumed that we reflect on certain situations in dreams and that the mixture of old and new experiences is used to solve problems.
-For example, working through issues that concern us and experiencing different possibilities could help us to resolve real conflicts.
+Why does our brain even create these dream experiences while we sleep?
+There are various theories about the meaning of dreams.
+It is widely believed that our brain processes new information by comparing, mixing and storing it with old information.
+It is also assumed that we reflect on certain situations in dreams and that the mixture of old and new experiences serves to solve problems.
+So working through issues that concern us and experiencing different possibilities could help us resolve real-world conflicts.

-Some scientists also assume that we dream in order to learn how to deal properly with fear and dangerous situations.
-That then has a very natural background - because whoever learns the right behavior in dangerous moments and can consolidate this knowledge in the dream avoids danger.
+Some scientists also assume that we dream in order to learn how to deal with fear and dangerous situations.
+This has a completely natural background - because anyone who learns the right behavior in dangerous moments and can consolidate this knowledge in a dream avoids danger.

 5. Conclusion

-Dreams accompany us every night, even if we wake up in the morning without a memory of them.
-It is not yet possible to fully explain why the brain plays through lively stories or unusual scenarios during sleep and why we repeatedly experience both good and bad moments at night.
-What is certain, however, is how important dreams are for our physical and mental health and also that they accompany us as we sleep night after night.
+Dreams accompany us every night, even if we wake up in the morning without any memory of them.
+It is not yet possible to fully explain why the brain plays out vivid stories or unusual scenarios while we sleep and why we repeatedly experience both good and bad moments at night.
+What is certain, however, is how important dreams are for our physical and mental health and also that they accompany us in our sleep night after night.

-Although we dream in every phase of sleep, dreams are particularly intense in the REM sleep phase.
+• Although we dream in every phase of sleep, dreams are particularly intense in the REM sleep phases.

-While we are dreaming, the entire brain is active.
-Compared to the waking state, the brain areas responsible for emotions are more active in REM sleep, the planning brain areas are less active.
+• While we dream, the entire brain is active.
+Compared to the waking state, the brain areas responsible for emotions are more active in REM sleep, while the brain areas responsible for planning are less active.

-Why we dream is not fully established.
-Possible reasons are processing information, improving conflict management or solving mental problems.
+• Why we dream is not fully proven.
+Possible reasons include processing information, improving conflict management or solving mental problems.